 Later that same day, He allowed His talmidim to touch Him (Yoch.
 20:27).

-Yahushua is the sheaf of first-fruits, and could not "wave" Himself before Yahuah until He resurrected.
+Yahusha is the sheaf of First-fruits, and could not "wave" Himself before Yahuah until He resurrected.

 His resurrection was at the end of the weekly Shabbat.